ryota-skating/JudgeAI-LutzEdge/README.md

 You can validate our paper's data using the following code.

 ## STEP1
-Upload the video you want to judge for edge error `Video_data/demo/dataset`.
+Upload the video you want to judge for edge error `Video_data/demo/video`.
+For video file extensions, .mp4 and .mov are recommended.

 ## STEP2
 Go to the `Video_data/demo` directory and run the following code.